Mozart4242/pyops/README.md

-# PyOps - a python program to make a DevOps engineer life easier
+# PyOps - a python program to make a DevOps engineer's life easier

 ### 1) clone this repo
 ``` sh